It’s an all-too-common occurrence.

 “Remember holidays are days, not weeks,” said Meyers.
 “Enjoy yourself on the day and commit to going back to your normal healthy eating plan.”

-Kettering Weight Loss Solutions is your choice for weight loss.
+Kettering Health Weight Loss Solutions is your choice for weight loss.
 They are dedicated to help you make informed decisions about your health.
-Sign up for a free health session or a free weight loss surgery seminar today.
-Have more questions about which is right for you?
-Call us at (937) 433-5957.